 High Achievers & Perfectionists:

-We start with an initial conversation—not an interrogation.
-Your therapist will get to know you, your symptoms, your history, and what you actually want out of therapy (because it’s about you, not just a checklist).
+We start with an initial conversation.
+Your therapist will get to know you, your history, how your depression is showing up in your life, and what you actually want out of therapy.
 This helps us create a plan that’s tailored to your experience, not just some generic “depression treatment” script.

-Therapy isn’t about showing up once, dropping your emotional baggage, and expecting everything to change overnight.
-We meet weekly (or at a schedule that works for you) to create a steady, structured space where you can unpack what’s weighing you down, explore patterns, and build momentum toward feeling better.
+We meet weekly to create a steady, structured space where you can unpack what’s weighing you down, explore patterns, and build momentum toward feeling better.

 Depression is a master of deception.
 It tells you you’re not good enough, that things will never get better, that you’re failing at life.
-We call BS on that.
+We call serious bullshit on that.
 Your therapist will help you identify, challenge, and rewrite those deeply ingrained thought patterns so they stop running the show.

-No toxic positivity, no generic “just exercise more” advice.
+No toxic positivity or generic “just exercise more” advice.
 Therapy is about giving you real, tangible skills to manage symptoms, navigate tough moments, and start feeling like yourself again.
 Whether it’s learning how to handle overwhelming emotions, break out of stagnation, or reconnect with what brings you joy, we’ll help you find tools that work for you.

 Less like a downpour, more like a never-ending drizzle.
 Persistent Depressive Disorder (PDD), or dysthymia, is a low-grade, chronic depression that lingers for years.
 You might not feel completely hopeless, but you also can’t remember the last time you truly felt happy.
 It’s the feeling of just getting through life, rather than really living it.
 Therapy helps break the cycle and rekindle real joy.

-The classic.
-MDD is depression at full volume—persistent sadness, loss of interest in things you once enjoyed, exhaustion, and feeling like you’re dragging yourself through life.
-It’s not just a “bad mood”; it’s a deep, unshakable weight that sticks around for weeks or longer.
+Major Depressive Disorder is how depression is typically characterized.
+It usually shows up as persistent sadness, loss of interest in things you once enjoyed, exhaustion, and feeling like you’re dragging yourself through life.
 Therapy can help break the cycle, shift thought patterns, and create real strategies to climb out of the fog.

 Do I really need therapy for depression if I’m not crying every day?